Sourabh-25/Starve-Free-Readers-Writers-Problem/Readme.md

  Now we present how starvation can be avoided.
 A generic idea is proposed below and **exact details of implementation are given in form of comments in the pseudocode.**
  ## Starve Free Readers-Writers Problem

-In the starve-free solution, the `newSem `semaphore is used in addition to the `read_mutex` and `write_mutex` semaphore.
-This is first required to be obained before anyone (the reader or the writer) accesses the `rw_mutex` or before anyone (any reader) enters the critcal section directly.
-This solves the problem of starvation as if readers keep coming one after another, then this won't starve the writers as it used to in first readers problem.
+In the starve-free solution, the `newSem `semaphore is used in addition to the `readSem` and `write_mutex` semaphore.
+This must be acquired before any reader or writer  acquires the `rw_mutex` or before entrance of any reader in its critical section.
+This eliminates the risk of starvation as if writer comes before readers, he will have the `newSem` and thus he won't be waiting for readers.

- Here, if a writer comes in between two readers, and even if some readers are still present in the critical section,the writer would have already acquired the `newSem` and thus the reader can't acquire it and thus after the existing readers exit the critical section, the writer that was waiting would be the first to acquire `rw_mutex` (as it will be at front in the queue of `rw_mutex`) and thus acquires it.
-Now the writer can enter the critical section and the same process would repeat.
-Thus readers and writers are now at equal priority and none would starve.
-Doing this also preserves the advantage of readers not having to acquire the `rw_mutex` everytime, when some other reader is already present.
-Thus an effiecient and starve-free solution to the Reader-Writer problem.
+Even if the order of arrival is reader-> writer-> reader with some readers present in Critical section, as writer has `newSem` readers are denied the access to it.Hence when all readers leave the critical section, writer will be the first to acquire the semaphore `rw_mutex`  (because he arrived before and thus at the front of waiting queue of `rw_mutex`).Now he can perform writing and thus synchronization without starvation proceeds as both readers and writers have same preference.